OrchardCMS/OrchardCore/src/docs/reference/modules/ReverseProxy/README.md

 ## Reverse Proxy Settings Configuration

-The `OrchardCore.ReverseProxy` module allows the user to use configuration values to override the `AdminSettings` by calling `ConfigureReverseProxySettings()` extension method.
+The `OrchardCore.ReverseProxy` module allows the user to use configuration values to override the settings configured from the admin area by calling the `ConfigureReverseProxySettings()` extension method on `OrchardCoreBuilder` when initializing the app.

 The following configuration values can be customized: